mattbradburyuk/ps-training-accounts-practical/README.md

  - Modify the Client to trigger the flows (not done in this repo)

+Note, only the Producer node can trigger the 'who am I' ... which is kind of the whole point..

 ## Application Structure

 The application has the following modules which each generate a separate CorDapp: